nitrain/nitrain/README.md

 ### Dependencies

-The nitrain package uses the ANTs python package to efficiently read and transform medical images.
-Additionally, we support keras (tf.keras or keras3), tensorflow, and pytorch for all core functionality.
+The nitrain package uses the `antspy` python package to efficiently read and transform medical images.
+It optionally uses the `antspynet` package to create some tensorflow architectures.
+Additionally, we support keras (tf.keras or keras3), tensorflow, or pytorch for all core functionality - with possibility to only import the framework you are using.

 <br />